Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 The Migration Reality

-What you’ll deal with:
+What you will deal with:

-• Explaining your new address to everyone
+• Explaining the new address to everyone who has the old one

-After 30 Days of Tuta
+After 30 Days on Tuta

 I went back to Proton Mail as my primary.